Map

 • Zoom — set the magnification level of the map.
 0 will show a larger area while 18 will zoom in on the location you have set.

-• Map Type - choose between four types of maps: Road, Terrain, Satellite, or Hybrid.
+• Map Type — choose between four types of maps (i.e., Road, Terrain, Satellite, or Hybrid)

 Scroll and touch settings

-• Scrollwheel - This enables or disables scrollwheel zooming on the map.
+• Scrollwheel — enables or disables scrollwheel zooming on the map.
 If you’re scrolling down a page and your mouse happens to land inside the map boundary, scrolling movement on a scrollwheel or trackpad will cause the map to zoom in and out.
-If you don’t want this behavior, uncheck Scrollwheel.

-Of course, you can style a Map element to adjust its behavior and position.
-It’ll have some height by default, but you can put in your own values for size and positioning.
-You can rename your class and apply that same class to other maps you might use in your project.
+You can style a Map element to adjust its behavior and position.
+It’ll have some height by default, but you can put in your own values for size and positioning in Style panel > Size and Style panel > Position

 To see how your map appears, publish and visit your site.